Führersonderzug: Usage

 Before the first permanent Führer Headquarters Felsennest was used in May 1940, the Führersonderzug served as a mobile headquarters.
 Hitler and his entourage used this train to visit various fronts and theaters of war.
 For safety, a front train and rear train were used to prevent any possible attack.

 The train was originally named Führersonderzug "Amerika", purportedly because Hitler wanted to pay homage to the European conquest of the Americas.
 After Germany declared war on the United States, on December 11, 1941, the train was renamed to the Führersonderzug "Brandenburg".

 In late April 1945, Hitler ordered his aide and adjutant Julius Schaub to travel to Austria to destroy the Führersonderzug.

 Components

-The exact elements of the train are not known; documentation for each journey was destroyed after the trip to prevent it being used to plan an attack.
+The exact composition of the train on any journey is not known; documentation for each journey was destroyed after the trip to prevent it being used to plan an attack.
 Some details were revealed by the departure information "Bln 2009", when the train departed the Anhalter Bahnhof in Berlin on 23 June 1941, arriving at Wolfsschanze on 24 June 1941;

 The individual 10-16 components (locomotives and railway cars) in order were: